pilif42/gradleAndBoot/README.md

 Project started using https://start.spring.io/

+To verify the project vs CheckStyle rules:
+    - ./gradlew clean check
+    - Note that the CheckStyle rules are defined under /gradleAndBoot/config/checkstyle/checkstyle.xml.
+    - TODO: what about if I want to reference online CheckStyle rules at https://raw.githubusercontent.com/ONSdigital/rm-common-config/master/checkstyle/ons-checkstyle-config.xml

 To build:
 	- upgrade your Gradle Wrapper to the latest version 4.4.1:
 		./gradlew wrapper --gradle-version=4.4.1 --distribution-type=bin